 Global Trends in Diabetes Management

 Globally, there is a growing emphasis on personalized medicine for diabetes management.
-This involves tailoring treatment plans to the individual patient's needs, considering factors such as their genetic makeup, lifestyle, and preferences.
+That said, this involves tailoring treatment plans to the individual patient's needs, considering factors such as their genetic makeup, lifestyle, and preferences.
 Advances in technology, such as continuous glucose monitors (CGMs) and insulin pumps, are also playing a significant role in improving diabetes control.
 Telemedicine is another emerging trend, making it easier for patients to access healthcare remotely.

 Specific Developments in Mexico